Read on or use the links below to go straight to the sections that interest you.

 These labels provide information on the number of grams of fat, saturated fat, sugars and salt, and the amount of energy (in kJ and kcal) in a serving or portion of the food.
 Be aware, however, that the manufacturer's idea of a portion may be different from yours.

-Some front-of-pack nutrition labels also provide information about RI.
-Find out more below.
+Some front-of-pack nutrition labels also provide information about reference intakes.

 Nutrition labels can also provide information on how a particular food or drink product fits into your daily diet.

 Reference intakes are guidelines about the approximate amount of particular nutrients and energy required for a healthy diet.

 Some front-of-pack nutrition labels use red, amber and green colour-coding.

 Colour-coded nutritional information, as shown in the image above, tells you at a glance if the food has high, medium or low amounts of fat, saturated fat, sugars and salt.

 - amber means medium

 In short, the more green(s) on the label, the healthier the choice.

 If you buy a food that has all or mostly green(s) on the label, you know straight away that it's a healthier choice.
 Amber means neither high nor low, so you can eat foods with all or mostly amber(s) on the label most of the time.
 But any red(s) on the label means the food is high in fat, saturated fat, salt or sugars and these are the foods we should cut down on.
 Try to eat these foods less often and in small amounts.